Download: Privacy Complaints at VCAT (Word, 498KB)

 - order the respondent to take some action that will redress any loss or damage suffered by the complainant; and

-- order the respondent to pay the complainant compensation of up to $100,000 for loss or damage suffered by the complainant.
+- order the respondent to pay the complainant compensation for loss or damage suffered by the complainant.

 If any party disagrees with the VCAT decision they may appeal questions of law to the Supreme Court of Victoria.